lucastliu/gmailfs/README.md

 Run gmailfs `python3 ./gmailfs.py ./cache ./client`

 Because currently the gmailfs runs in the foreground, we need to change to another terminal window.
 After the gmailfs mounts to the ~/client directory, open a new terminal window and again navigate to gmailfs

+It may be necessary to run your new terminal as an admin

+`sudo -i`

+[input your credentials]

 ## Usage